-Career Evening (live and online) - November 18th
+Career Evening (online) - November 18th

 Wednesday November 18th the career evening for 2020 will take place, for which we have three speakers for you.
 This year Yoran Zonneveld (Lapinus Fibers/ASML), Aukje Doornbos (DSM) and Wan Hon Chu (food industry including Friesland Campina, Aviko, AGRO Merchants Westland) will share their stories.

 We decided to host the career evening online via a Teams event:

 If you have any difficulties handling this online software, or other IT/online related questions, just send an e-mail to the VSI/e board (email@example.com) and we will try to help you.

 Online Escape Room - Postponed

 Custom made by the VSI/e: a new online activity for you!
 Can you puzzle your way out of 5 rooms with random teams and time pressure?
 Every room a new team and a new topic, all related to chemistry and chemical engineering.

 Due to the low subscription rate this activity is postponed. *New date soon*

 January 31st - VSI/e GMM

 For this years GMM we did not stay on campus like last two years, but went to Strijp-S. We started with a cultural walk around Strijp-S with two great guides.
 They told us about the buildings, new and old, and the history of Philips and others in and around this area.
 Afterwards there was a fine dinner at Popei, were they served 28 people of the VSI/e with a 3-course meal.
 At the third floor there was a music/dance practice space we used for the meeting.
 Some important topics we discussed: